Fact Sheet Article View

 U.S. Army Corps of Engineers, New York District

-AUTHORIZATION: The current study is authorized by a resolution of the Committee on Public Works and Transportation, U.S. House of Representatives, adopted August 1, 1990.
-Subsequent funding and authorization was provided via P.L.
+AUTHORIZATION: The completed study was authorized by a resolution of the Committee on Public Works and Transportation, U.S. House of Representatives, adopted August 1, 1990.
+Subsequent funding and authorization were provided via P.L.
 113-2, The Disaster Relief Appropriations Act, 2013.
 The project was authorized for construction under the Water Resources Development Act of 2020 that was enacted on December 27, 2020.

 STATUS: In response to the flooding from back-to-back December 1992 Nor’easters, Congress funded the Corps to conduct a reconnaissance study of the Raritan Bay and Sandy Hook Bay Communities.
 In March 1993, the Corps issued a favorable Reconnaissance Study and in May 2000 issued a favorable Pre-Feasibility Report recommending that a feasibility study be conducted.
 The State of New Jersey Department of Environmental Protection concurred with the Corps recommendations and signed a Feasibility Cost Sharing Agreement (FCSA) on August 1, 2001 to cost share the feasibility study.
-Work completed to date on the feasibility report includes a topographic survey and mapping, initial baseline studies, a structure inventory, and development of an existing conditions hydrology and hydraulics model.
 The draft feasibility report has been completed and released to the public on 17 July 2015 and the comment period closed on 31 August 2015.
 The tentatively selected plan has been optimized and the report completed.
-The municipality rescinded their resolution not to support the project so that the NJDEP could provide a letter of support to allow USACE to finalize the study (recently provided in January 2023).
+The project spans a geographic distance of approximately 8,000 linear feet along the coast of the Borough of Highlands (Highlands) and ties into high ground (+14 ft NAVD88) at each end.
+Because the project follows the actual perimeter of the shoreline, its total length of the floodwall 10,737 linear ft.
+The project includes a detention pond, diversion culverts, raised ground surfaces, floodwall, floodgate and a pump station for interior drainage.
 The Chief’s Report was approved on 25 August 2020.
-Project was appropriated funding under the BIL and DRSAA supplementals.
-NAN is currently performing data collection for the implementation of the Plans & Specifications for the first constructible element, flood closure gate.
-It is anticipated the Plans & Specifications for the first constructible element will be completed in the fall of 2025.
+Project was appropriated funding under the BIL and DRSAA supplementals in 2020.

 CONTACT: